CRIS: a timeline

 The classifications underlying Medichec are supporting an increasing range of CRIS publications, as they allow properties of medications to be quantified beyond recognised indications.
 Examples of published output are provided below:

-Richard Jackson and the teams at King’s College London Institute of Psychiatry, Psychology & Neuroscience (IoPPN) and the University of Sheffield developed natural language processing (text mining) models that can capture a broad range of severe mental illness symptoms from free text contained in electronic mental health records.
+Richard Jackson and the teams at King’s College London Institute of Psychiatry, Psychology & Neuroscience (IoPPN) and the University of Sheffield developed Natural Language Processing (text mining) models that can capture a broad range of severe mental illness symptoms from free text contained in electronic mental health records.
 By analysing discharge summaries of over 15,000 patients with severe mental illnesses contained in CRIS, they identified large amounts of novel information on 46 symptoms, more recently supplemented by 20 depression symptoms.
 This CRIS-CODE project, published in BMJ Open, offers a new powerful tool for the collection of diagnostic and outcome data as well as symptom profiles from electronic health records.

 The Centre for Translational Informatics (CTI) was established in June 2016 to enable CRIS to have a more direct impact on clinical care.
 The aim was to find new ways of improving mental healthcare using digital technologies, and to accelerate their delivery to patients.